Experience: educational, exciting, joyful

-She has also attended the James Beard Foundation Boot Camp for Policy and Change, an educational program with Chefs Action Network for select chefs from across the country.
-She is also serving on the Independent Restaurant Coalition’s leadership team.
+In 2016, Button attended the James Beard Foundation Boot Camp for Policy and Change, an educational program with Chefs Action Network for select chefs from across the country.
+She is currently serving on the Independent Restaurant Coalition’s leadership team.

 Button published her first cookbook in October 2016.
 The book, Cúrate: Authentic Spanish Food from an American Kitchen, celebrates the broad appeal of Spanish cooking and shows readers how to recreate and adapt classic dishes in the home kitchen using seasonal local ingredients.